h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 .. important::

-    The provided keytab (``refreshHiveTokens``) will be copied over to the machine running the H2O-3 Cluster leader node.
+    The provided keytab (``refreshHiveTokens``) will be copied over to the machine running the H2O-3 cluster leader node.
 For this reason, we strongly recommended that both YARN and HDFS be secured with encryption.

 .. note::

     In case generation of the refreshing HDFS delegation tokens is required, the ``-refreshHdfsTokens`` argument has to be present.
-In specific deployments (eg. on CDP with IDbroker security) you might need to enable S3A token refresh to acquire (and keep refreshing) delegation tokens to access S3 buckets.
-This option is being enabled by the ``refreshS3ATokens`` argument.
+In specific deployments (e.g. on CDP with IDbroker security) you might need to enable S3A token refresh to acquire (and keep refreshing) delegation tokens to access S3 buckets.
+This option is enabled by the ``refreshS3ATokens`` argument.

 Generate the token in the driver with refresh in the mapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This approach is a combination of the two previous scenarios.
-Hive delegation token is first generated by the h2odriver and then periodically refreshed by the H2O-3 cluster leader node.
+The Hive delegation token is first generated by the h2odriver and then periodically refreshed by the H2O-3 cluster leader node.

 This is the best-of-both-worlds approach.
 The token is generated first in the driver and is available immediately on cluster start.
 It is then periodically refreshed and never expires.

 **Requirements**

-- The Hive JDBC driver is on the h2o driver and mapper classpaths.
+- The Hive JDBC driver is on the h2odriver and mapper classpaths.
 - The ``hiveHost``, ``hivePrincipal`` and optionally ``hiveJdbcUrlPattern`` arguments are present.
 See `Connect to Hive in a Kerberized Hadoop cluster <#connect-to-hive-in-a-kerberized-hadoop-cluster>`__ for more details.
 - The ``refreshHiveTokens`` argument is present.

 **Example**

-The following is an example of generating a token in the driver a setting up token refresh using the h2o mapper classpath:
+The following is an example of generating a token in the driver and setting up token refresh using the h2o mapper classpath:

 .. code-block:: bash